-If you have the elements that “feel” like Christmas, you can skip other time consuming dishes.
-At long as you get the important dishes, your family will feel like the holidays were here and special.
+If you have the elements that “feel” like Christmas, you can skip other time-consuming dishes.
+As long as you get the important dishes, your family will feel like the holidays were here and special.

 Enlist the family to help.
 This might be chopping veggies for relish trays, gathering ingredients for cranberry sauce and putting it all into a ziplock bag- or making it 3 or 4 days ahead of time.
 Chop all the onions and celery for your stuffing, have everything ready in containers so all you have to do is cook it on that day.

 Delegate.
 Some of us grew up being taught that the host does EVERYTHING.
 So, accept help.
 Assign dishes to others who are coming.
-If company is coming several days ahead of time, let them know that you need some help doing prep work for the main meal.
+If visitors are coming several days ahead of time, let them know that you need some help doing prep work for the main meal.
 Sit together and chop veggies.
 Make it a fun event in itself- listen to music and visit.

 A Simple Smorgasbord Menu:

-Various Crackers and breads: sourdough, rye crisps, crispbread, etc.
+Various Crackers and bread: sourdough, rye crisps, crispbread, etc.